logzio/logz-docs/_source/logzio_collections/_log-sources/json-uploads.md

 <div id="overview">

-If you want to ship logs from your code but don't have a library in place, you can send them directly to the Logz.io listener.
+If you want to ship logs from your code but don't have a library in place, you can send them directly to the Logz.io listener as a minified JSON file.

 The listeners accept bulk uploads over an HTTP/HTTPS connection or TLS/SSL streams over TCP.